BDC Hamburger Icon

 In addition to inbound and outbound phone calls, call center software can now carry:

-• Short message service (SMS)/multimedia messaging service: 98 percent of Americans open text messages they receive, normally within two minutes.
+• Short message service (SMS)/multimedia messaging service: There is a 99 percent open rate with text messages worldwide.
 [Related article: 7 Ways to Use Text Messaging for Customer Service]

-• Social media messaging: You can now send and receive private messages from platforms like Facebook, Instagram and Twitter.
-[Related article: Twitter as a Customer Support Channel]
+• Social media messaging: You can now send and receive private messages from platforms like Facebook, Instagram and X. [Related article: Using X (Formerly Twitter) as a Customer Support Channel]

-• Video messaging: Ideal for software and app providers.
-Great for technical support teams who can take customers step-by-step in real time to get the result they want.
+• Video messaging: Ideal for software and app providers, video messaging is great for technical support teams who can take customers step-by-step in real time to get the result they want.

-• Messaging app:.
-Help customers via WhatsApp, Facebook Messenger, Viber, WeChat, Zalo, Google Business Messages and Apple Business Chat.
+• Messaging app: Such apps allow your team to help customers via platforms like WhatsApp, Facebook Messenger, Viber, WeChat, Zalo, Google Business Messages and Apple Business Chat.

-• Chatbot software.
-Let customers talk to you via a live chatbot on your website and direct them to the most suitable person to help them.
+• Chatbot software: Let customers talk to you via a live chatbot on your website and ultimately direct them to the most suitable person for help.

 So, with modern call center software, you can communicate with customers and prospects on the platforms they use from one central dashboard.